White House begins talks with lawmakers on COVID-19 relief

 King told reporters that there was “absolute consensus” among the group that the No. 1 priority was to speed up the distribution of vaccinations and expanding COVID-19 testing and tracing.

 The White House did not seem to budge on breaking up the package or reducing the overall price tag, even as it pushes for bipartisan support.
-There was also no discussion of breaking the package apart or pushing it through on a procedural move that could be done without Republicans, King said.
+There was also no discussion of pushing it through on a procedural move that could be done without Republicans, King said.

+One key Republican, Sen. Susan Collins of Maine, said afterward, “It seems premature to be considering a package of this size and scope.”

+Collins said instead she would pull the bipartisan group together “and see if we could come up with a more targeted package.”
+She said in a statement that a bill with additional funding for vaccine distribution “would be useful.”

 Senators from both parties raised questions about the economic aid provisions, particularly making direct $1,400 payments to Americans more tailored to recipients based on need.